Shenyang Metro: History

 A light rail system was designed in the early 1990s as a cheaper alternative, however this plan was also abandoned after a national suspension of subway projects was declared due to worries of high cost and financial debt.

 Shenyang's economy revived in 2000, and with it growing traffic congestion and pollution caused by the expanding urban population.
 This prompted the Chinese central government to approve the subway proposal on November 8, 2005.
 Construction of the first phase of Line 1 started on November 18, 2005, with the entire phase opened on September 27, 2010, after trial operation in September 2009.
 The line have 22 stations and went from Shisanhaojie to Limingguangchang station.
 Line 2 started trail operation on December 30, 2011 and was fully opened on January 9, 2012.
-Line 2 extended twice in 2013 and 2018 and currently have 26 stations.
+Line 2 extended three times in 2013, 2018 and 2023, and currently has 33 stations, connecting the downtown Shenyang and Taoxian Airport.
 Line 9 opened on May 25, 2019.
 Line 10 opened on April 29, 2020.
+Line 4 opened on September 29, 2023.
+The western part of Line 3 opened on 30 December 2024.

 Future development

-Shenyang Metro will be 267 km in 2024.
-There are four lines/extensions in the 2019-2024 Shenyang Metro expansion plan (Line 2 Southern extension, Line 3 Phase 1, Line 6 Phase 1, Line 1 Eastern extension).
+There are five lines/extensions under construction.